PentoHQ/tech-challenge-frontend/Notes.md

 - Added hover effect and pointer cursor on session list items
 - Added fallback route
 - Added component `Alert` to show feedback to the user
+- Replaced simple text with `Alert` to show errors